Mental Health vs. Mental Illness

 When (and How) to Seek Professional Help

 Everyone has rough days or times when stress just feels too much.
 Of course, that’s normal and expected.
 Yet if you find your struggles are interfering with daily life—or they just become too difficult to manage—you may want to consider reaching out.
-Some signs that indicate it may be time to seek professional support include:
+Some signs that indicate it may be time to seek professional support include:- Symptoms that last for more than two weeks or continue to get worse

 - Difficulty functioning at work, school, or home